AusraGri/Discord_REST_API/README.md

 ### Users

 - **GET** `/users`
   This endpoint will get all users from the database.
 Users are saved in the database once discord bot starts.
   Users are retrieved from discord channel that bot is in.
   This endpoint just for checking the users.
-  This endpoint will get all users from the database.
-Users are saved in the database once discord bot starts.
-Users are retrieved from discord channel that bot is in.
-  This endpoint just for checking the users.

 ## Project Structure